Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 Community Services hold regular clinics at Greenway including dermatology, audiology and urology - which are accessible via referral from a GP.
 There are also counsellors from The Bristol Drug Project and an advisor to help patients stop smoking.
 Private services such as ear micro suction and podiatry are available too.
 The practice supports local community groups: a local art therapy group called Brushstrokes meets twice a week, and North Bristol Advice Centre hold a weekly debt clinic.

 practice has won awards for patient access to appointments and continues to be well above average in the NHS England GP Patient Survey in all areas relating to appointments and access to a GP.

-Greenway is part of Bristol Affinity cluster of practices with Monks Park Surgery, Westbury-on-Trym Primary Care Centre and Fallodon Way Medical Centre
+Greenway is part of Bristol Affinity Primary Care Network of practices with Westbury-on-Trym Primary Care Centre, Fallodon Way Medical Centre, Sea Mills Surgery, Monks Park Surgery & Helios Medical Centre

 Greenway Community Practice is dedicated to providing quality, patient-centered health care by helping individuals achieve a sense of wellbeing, whatever their particular needs.
 Working in partnership with the local community, the practice strives to learn from everything it does and to value and support both patients and staff.